bjkeller/bjkeller.github.io/_posts/2014-11-07-please-dont-fold.md

 Naren was interested in recommender systems --- and when we first sat down together, he sketched out how some different algorithms worked, and we started exploring how they are all kind of the same.

-The ratings in collaborative filtering can be viewed as a weighted bipartite graph.
+Now, the ratings in collaborative filtering can be viewed as a weighted bipartite graph.
-When getting started, it is always easier to go with the simplest possible examples.
-So, the first thing we did is drop the weights, which gives us something like this silly little graph.
+But, when getting started, it is always easier to go with the simplest possible examples, so, the first thing we did is drop the weights, which gives us something like this silly little graph.

 ![Bipartite graph of user ratings of food items](/figures/foldnot/abby-bipartite.svg "A rating graph of users and foods")